JoshArendse/Jon-Cretian-Website/README.md

 ```
-In this project, I will be attempting to replicate the Jon Chretien website from
+My attempt to imitate the Jon Chretien website from scratch.

-scratch using the coding skills I have learned and developed from the start of the course.
 ```

 ## Software and Programs used: